slash4-de/openstack/source/day4.rst

 3.1	Installing the Controller Node
 ==============================

 We will start with the controller node first.
-There are three files present under the folder named `controller <https://github.com/slash4-de/openstack/tree/master/controller/>`_ :
+There are three files present under the folder named controller `here <https://github.com/slash4-de/openstack/tree/master/controller/>`_ :

 -	controller-install.sh		(This script downloads the nessary packages and installs openstack controller)